AliZgheib/DevMood/README.md

 ---

-## Infrastructure - Static Website Hosting with S3, CloudFront, and OAC (Infrastructure-2) ⚡
+## Infrastructure-2 (Static Website Hosting with S3, CloudFront, and OAC) ⚡

 ### Overview:
 The app is also hosted using **Amazon S3**, but this time with an added **CloudFront CDN** and **Origin Access Control (OAC)** for enhanced performance and security.
 CloudFront caches content at edge locations to deliver the site faster to users across the globe.
 This infrastructure is also managed and deployed using **Pulumi**.